ducodrupsteen/cloud-services/ccp/06-storage-and-databases.md

 `EBS` volumes are stored in a **single** `AZ`.
 It is designed to be attached to an `EC2` instance.
 And both the `EC2` instance and `EBD` volume must life in the same `AZ`.

 `EFS` stores data across multiple `AZ`s in a region.
 The duplicated storage allows for fast retrieval from any `AZ` within the region.

+## Amazon Relational Database Service
+`Amazon RDS` is a service to run relational databases in the AWS Cloud. `RDS` is a managed service, so you won't have to worry about provisioning hardware, setup, patching and backups.
+Thanks to this AWS enables you to spend less time on these administrative tasks and you can spend time on using data to innovate your applications.
+`RDS` integrates with other services, like `Lambda` to query your data from a serverless application.
+Next to that it offers different security options like encryption at rest or encryption in transit.

+### Engines
+`RDS` offers 6 different database options which optimize for memory, performance or I/O:
+- Amazon Aurora
+- PostgreSQL
+- MySQL
+- MariaDB
+- Oracle Database
+- Microsoft SQL Server

+### Aurora
+`Aurora` is an enterprise-class relational database.
+It's compatible with MySQL and PostgreSQL.
+It is up to five times faster than standard MySQL databases and up to three times faster then PostgreSQL.
+Aurora can help you reduce your database costs by reducing unnecessary I/O. It also copies your data six times across three different `AZ`s.

+## Amazon DynamoDB
+`DynamoDB` is non relational database.
+A non relational database does not adhere to a single structure, you could opt for a key-value pair structure.
+In a key-value pair structure you can add or remove attributes at any time, not every item in the table is required to have the same attributes.

+`DynamoDB` is such a key-value pair database service.
+It delivers single digit milliseconds performance at any scale.

+This is a serverless service that is fully managed, so no provisioning, patching, managing servers or installing or maintaining.
+It scales automatically based on the size of your database.